 The main thing that makes our wreaths different from other wreaths is the difference in the quality of the greens harvested.
 Over the years, we’ve had many clients tell us how there is just no comparison to our fresh cut magnolia.
 There is a reason for that that spans the whole year.

-We provide diligent care throughout the year no only by taking advantage of our beautiful natural conditions but also by providing care from pests, fungus, and storms that can cause unsightly damage.
+We provide diligent care throughout the year no only by taking advantage of our beautiful natural conditions but also by providing care from pests and fungus that can cause unsightly damage.
 This expert care makes our crops beautiful during harvest.
 We are sure other farmers battle the same elements.
-We can only tell you how many conversations we’ve had around the dinner table about our challenges from Mother Nature.
-In the end, though, we love what we do and can’t imagine doing anything that is more rewarding.
+We’ve had many conversations around the dinner table about our challenges with farming but in the end we love what we do!
 Our farm is filled with these beautiful magnolia groves with abundant natural fauna and flora present.

 How long a live wreath lasts depends on a lot of factors.
 Firstly, it’ll depend on how old your wreath was when you got it.
 If your wreath already seems a little dry, it might only last a week.
 Luckily, with The Magnolia Company, all of our wreaths are freshly cut and shipped within days, so you know you’re getting the freshest wreath possible.

 There are several leading anti-transpirant preservative sprays, including Wilt-Pruf Anti-Transpirant Plant Protection Spray.
-We’ve had people tell us about their success with them, but we have always wondered if it was more because they were using it on wreaths that were fresher than wreaths they’d had in the past.
-Unfortunately, we personally have not had a lot of success with these sprays.
+We’ve had people tell us about their success with them, but we recommend misting with water for a more natural and chemical free method.

 If you have any more questions about how to keep your wreath fresh, feel free to reach out to us by clicking here.
 We are always more than happy to help out someone in our community.